Skip to main content

 Takeaway

-The benefits your company offers can attract potential employees and help retain current employees.
+The perks and benefits your company offers can attract potential employees and help retain current employees.
 Alternatively, subpar benefits can deter prospective employees from applying or make them want to leave.

 Companies ensure that their employees bring their best, strongest, healthiest selves to work by providing benefits like health insurance.
 However, unconscious biases can prevent us from empathizing with others and understanding their unique needs, so when decision-makers create benefits programs in a vacuum, without the input of their intended users, they’re bound to have weaknesses.